LAW ACADEMIC PROGRAMMES

 Mode 1 – LL.B.
 5-year programme

-- Sat for a minimum of six (6) subjects in LGCSE or COSC examinations
+- Sat for a minimum of six (6) subjects in LGCSE or COSC examination

 - A minimum of a C-grade in English Language.